 Students in Years 2-6 participate in School camps each year.
 It is expected all students will attend camp as it is an integral part of the curriculum.
-Our partner provider is Wilderness Escape Outdoor Adventures (WEOA).
-In addition to the outdoor experience, Year 6 students travel to Canberra for a four-day tour to complement their studies of Civics and Citizenship.
+Our partner provider is Beyond The Classroom.
+Year 6 students travel to Canberra for a four-day tour to complement their studies of Civics and Citizenship.
 Information about camps is provided to families through SkoolBag.
-The WEOA camps and Canberra Tour require parents/caregivers to complete registration processes to ensure their child is able to attend.
+The Beyond The Classroom camps and Canberra Tour require parents/caregivers to complete registration processes to ensure their child is able to attend.